mrmoxon/mrmoxon.github.io/_posts/2024-12-18-the-medium-emits-the-genius.md

 The tragic variants are particularly powerful: Vincent van Gogh selling but one painting during his lifetime, Socrates and Alan Turing dying censored and imprisoned, Boltzmann dying by suicide a year before his atomic theory was proven correct.
 These stories of posthumous vindication are especially memorable because they combine multiple archetypal elements - the unrecognized genius, the martyred truth-teller, the prophet proven right too late.

-TL;DR: It takes many geniuses to evolve the medium, but there's only space to remember 1 / log(t + 1).
+TL;DR: Many geniuses evolve the medium, but there's only space to remember 1 / log(t + 1).

 ![Backlog](/assets/backlog-1.png){:style="width:90%;"}